aceslowman/ReactRPG/README.md

 # ReactRPG
 A simple text based Interactive Fiction/RPG created by the 2019 Spring Part-time Montana Code School Cohort.
-Inspired by our love of OG games such as Kings Quest IV, we wanted to create something that also tied in a Role Playing aspect such that the player has a choice of character classes each with their own stats and the ability to name their character, collect items/gold and gain experience points.
+Inspired by our love of OG games such as Kings Quest IV, we wanted to create something that also tied in a Role Playing aspect such that the player has a choice of character classes each with their own stats, the ability to name their character, collect items/gold and gain experience points.

 ## Components